Seven Musical Instruments Which Use the Treble Clef for Music Reading

 Composers usually use the xylophone in orchestras to produce special effects as the wooden sound is easily heard above the other instruments.

-Music using the treble clef is used for higher pitched instruments.
+Musicians who play higher pitched instruments including the right hand on the piano use treble clef for music reading.
 The seven examples of instruments given each have their unique qualities as mentioned with similarities of instruments within a group eg woodwind instruments all have keys and holes in the tube and notes are played by pressing these down.

-One thing they all have in common is that they are all instruments which play music using the treble clef.
+One thing they all have in common is that these are seven instruments which use the treble clef for music reading.

 The one question remains: